Patient Medication Counselling for Pharmacists

 CPDTime.

-As articulated by the World Health Organisation (2019), community pharmacists are the health professionals who are most accessible to the public.
-Integral to the pharmacy profession is a commitment to promoting health awareness in the community.
+Community pharmacists are the health professionals most accessible to the public (Hart 2024).
+The pharmacy profession is integrally committed to promoting health awareness in the community.

-Pharmacists can directly influence positive outcomes for patients by educating and counselling them to assist their compliance to their pharmacotherapeutic regimens and monitoring plans (ASHP 2011).
+Pharmacists can directly influence positive outcomes for patients by educating and counselling them to assist their compliance with their pharmacotherapeutic regimens and monitoring plans (Kipper 2025).

 To provide effective pharmaceutical care, a pharmacist needs to acknowledge the responsibility they have in a patient’s pharmacotherapeutic outcomes.